Anime4000/RTL960x/Tools/emulator/README.md

 ```

-During this screen, you can start modify the firmware,
+During this screen, you can start modify the firmware, look into `"firmware_file"` folder.

 ## V2801F 2.5GbE
 There is way to make V2801F run 2.5GbE since RTL9601C1 SoC are supported, by copying `/etc/runlansds.sh` from TWCGPON657 to V2801F.
 Probably also need to copy `/bin/sfpapp`